getify/You-Dont-Know-JS/async & performance/ch4.md

 res.value;				// 42
 ```

 **Note:** We don't pass a value to the first `next()` call, and that's on purpose.
 Only a paused `yield` could accept such a value passed by a `next(..)`, and at the beginning of the generator when we call the first `next()`, there **is no paused `yield`** to accept such a value.
-In early drafts of the ES6 standard -- and thus some transitive versions of browsers like Firefox and Chrome -- passing a value to the first `next()` would cause an exception.
+In early drafts of the ES6 standard -- and thus some transient versions of browsers like Firefox and Chrome -- passing a value to the first `next()` would cause an exception.
 Now, the specification and all compliant browsers just silently **discard** anything passed to the first `next()`.
 It's still a bad idea to pass a value, as you're just creating silently "failing" code that's confusing.
 So, always start a generator with an argument-free `next()`.

 The first `next()` call (with nothing passed to it) is basically *asking a question*: "What *next* value does the `*foo(..)` generator have to give me?"
 And who answers this question?
 The first `yield "hello"` expression.